viamrobotics/docs/docs/tutorials/custom-base-dog.md

 ## Hardware setup

-The Freenove hardware instructions are comprehensive.
-Follow their assembly instructions, including servo setup (i.e., all of Chapters 2 and 3, and the section of Chapter 4 about calibration) before proceeding.
+Follow the Freenove hardware assembly instructions, including servo setup (all of Chapters 2 and 3, and the section of Chapter 4 about calibration) before proceeding.

 ## Check connection between the robot dog server and the midlayer

 Let's test the connection between the Freenove server running on your robot dog and the code running on your development machine (laptop or desktop) before proceeding with the custom component implementation.
-This way, you can isolate any client-server connection problems if they arise.
+This way, you can isolate any client-server connection problems if you encounter one.

 ### Create a connection test file